Distinction between Anti-Crisis Management and Strategic ManagementArticle posted on

-- scanning of external business environment and evaluation of internal and external potentials of the enterprise for choosing of measures of prompt response;
+- scanning of external business environment and evaluation of internal and external potentials of enterprise for choosing of measures of prompt response;

-- comprehensive analysis of financial standing and economic status of the enterprise for identifying of methods of its financial recovery;
+- comprehensive analysis of financial standing and economic status of enterprise for identifying of methods of its financial recovery;

 It should also be noted that anti-crisis management is a category of microeconomics and reflects industrial relations established at the level of an economic entity when applying measures of restructuring (recovery) or liquidation.

-Implementation of the entire set of anti-crisis management procedures commences only at a certain stage of enterprise lifecycle: under the conditions of a sharp slowdown in output growth which is characterized by long-lasting inability to pay.
+Implementation of the entire set of anti-crisis management procedures commences only at a particular stage of enterprise lifecycle: under the conditions of a sharp slowdown in output growth which is characterized by long-lasting inability to pay.

-Tactical (operational) measures aimed at recovering from crisis include determining of current losses, finding out of internal reserves, involving of experts, changing of personnel, raising of credits, strengthening of discipline, etc. These can be, in their turn, subdivided into protective (curtailing of expenses, shutting down of business units, reduction of staff, a cutback in production and decrease in sales) and offensive (active marketing research, high prices for products, tapping of internal reserves, modernization, and improvement of management) measures.
+Tactical (operational) measures aimed at recovering from crisis include determining of current losses, finding out of internal reserves, involving of experts, changing of personnel, raising of credits, strengthening of discipline, etc. These can be, in their turn, subdivided into protective (curtailing of expenses, shutting down of business units, reduction of staff, cutback in production and decrease in sales) and offensive (active marketing research, high prices for products, tapping of internal reserves, modernization and improvement of management) measures.

 The anti-crisis process involves imposing of survival proceedings or liquidation procedures on the corporate debtor.
 This process starts with an assessment of its financial standing and economic status.
 If diagnostics of the reasons of insolvency is not carried out, inappropriate anti-crisis procedures can be imposed.
-This can result in the liquidation of quite potentially productive enterprises, reorganization of insolvent enterprises and to the escalation of conflict between interests of debtors and creditors.
+This can result in a liquidation of quite potentially productive enterprises, reorganization of insolvent enterprises and to an escalation of conflict between interests of debtors and creditors.

-- diagnostics of the financial standing of enterprise and assessment of prospects for development of its business potential;
+- diagnostics of financial standing of enterprise and assessment of prospects for development of its business potential;

 - selection and implementation of anti-crisis procedures.